Skip Navigation Links

 Introduction

 The ZipArchive Library automatically uses the Zip64 extensions when the regular zip archive limits are exceeded.
 The ZipArchive Library will not otherwise include the extensions in the archive, even if the extensions are enabled (see the paragraph below).
-The extensions will be removed from the archive when due to some modifications they are not needed anymore.
+The extensions will be removed from the archive when due to modifications they are not needed anymore.
 The library also automatically detects an archive in the Zip64 format.

 Enabling Zip64 Extensions in the ZipArchive Library